electropaultje/itho-daalderop-amber-firmware/README.md

 * Allow anonymouse usage statistics
   *Allow once every six hours to send anonymized usage statistics (MAC address of the control module, firmware versions, number of connected temperature sensors, modbus reads and writes and state of the onboard memory).
   **No data is stored that can be linked to the installation!***

+## ESPHome configuration

+The controle module will be delivered preprogrammed.
+It is possible to make changes to the configuration by adding the YAML configuration into ESPHome yourself.
+The last used configuration can be found in this repository ([2 relay](/firmware-2relay/firmware-2relay.yaml), [4 relay](/firmware-4relay/firmware-4relay.yaml)).
+**Note: no support is given on self made changes**